-3.4 General Conditions of Contract (Time-based Contracts)
+3.4 General Conditions of Contract Technical Services

-These represent the basic conditions of the contract covering in detail standard and central issues relating to the performance of the contract.
+These represent the basic conditions of the contract covering in detail standard issues relating to the performance of the contract.
 The GCC, read in conjunction with the SCC and other documents listed therein, should stand alone as a complete document expressing all the contractual rights, agreements and obligations of the two contracting parties.
-Broadly the GCC forms the basis of the contract and have been developed over many years of use and shown over time to provide the basic protection to the Procurement Entity and the Government while providing the Consultant with reasonable protection also.
+Broadly, the GCC forms the basis of the contract and have been developed over many years of use and shown over time to provide the basic protection to the Procurement Entity and the Government while providing the Service Provider with reasonable protection also.
 Modifying the wording or text of any portion of the GCC should only be done following consultations with the Public Procurement Authority.

-As there are two different forms of contract that may apply to consultancy services contracts there are two different sets of GCCs.
+As there are two different forms of contract that may apply to services contracts there are two different sets of GCCs.
 The Contract Administrator needs to be aware of this to ensure that each contract is reviewed to ascertain the GCC that apply to the contract in question.

-The GCC for each type of contract will differ slightly depending on whether the contract is a Lump Sum contract type or a Time-based contract.
+The conditions of contract for each type of contract differ depending on whether they are for: